curlysemi/diary/README.md

     * If all goes well, the message(s) encrypted using the password should be displayed.

 ## Requirements
 Python.
-Only tested on Ubuntu.
+Only tested on Ubuntu 16.04 and 18.04.
 If `diary` doesn't work on your OS, please open an issue.
 Python3 not yet supported.

 ### Dependencies